 - Women’s Latex Underbust Waist Trainer Corset

-- The benefits of buying a waist trainer
+- The Benefits of Buying a Waist Trainer

 - What to look for while buying a waist trainer

-- Tips on choosing the best waist cincher
+- Tips on Choosing the Best Waist Cincher

 - FAQ (Frequently Asked Questions) about Waist Trainers

-The hourglass effect was immediate when I put on Perfect Waist for the first time.
+First Impressions - the hourglass effect was immediate when I put on Perfect Waist for the first time.
 It took off 3.25 inches immediately.
 Plus, I worked up a great sweat during my run!
 It also gets bonus points in my book for being insanely comfortable and helping with my chronic back pain.

-A comfortable fit and instant hourglass effect make this an awesome waist trainer!
+Bottom Line - A comfortable fit and instant hourglass effect make this an awesome waist trainer!

 The Hourglass Fashion Corset Weight Loss Cincher not only trains your waist to be smaller over time, it also instantly cinches in your waist for an immediate effect.

 The outer layer is latex for durability and locking in heat, while the inner layer is cotton for comfort.
 Meanwhile, it also has a total of 9 reinforced steel wire bones to hold the shape of the trainer, upping its longevity tremendously.